kkkfasya/niri-zoom/docs/wiki/Configuration:-Recent-Windows.md

 }
 ```

+TODO
-TODO hardcoded binds when open
+- hardcoded binds when open
+- list regular binds that are converted to work in the MRU
+    - focus column left/right
+    - focus column first/last
+    - close window

 ### `off`